Account Ownership Verification

 The table below provides a summary of the available verification options based on the owner and user type:

-Enterprise Owner Member of paid group or intent to be added Owner passes challenges on own account, vouch can come from same owner.
-Target user does not have to be CCd on ticket.
-Multiple enterprise users may be handled per ticket
+Enterprise Owner Member of paid group or intent to be added Owner or target user passes challenges on their own account Owner vouch can be from requesting owner Multiple enterprise users may be handled per ticket.
+Target user does not have to be CC’d on ticket.

 Conditions when account is used to access Customers Portal